WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Null type is a special type that should not be used manually.
 When inferring the type of a target at runtime, but no target is set, a null type list with zero elements is instead returned.
 This is to ensure that abilities relying on a target gracefully fail instead of erroring.
 Null type always takes the form of an empty list.

-Technically null types also support property accesses, however each property access will simply return an empty list as well.
+Technically, null types also support property accesses, however each property access will simply return an empty list as well.

 ### Phase Type